Corporate Solutions

 Via the portal's bulk-renewal function.

-Administrators can select multiple impending expiries in the portal and trigger batch renewals in one action
+Administrators can select multiple impending expiries in the corporate portal and trigger batch renewals in a single action.

 Details